spcl/dace/doc/optimization/fpga.rst

 Transformations for FPGA programs
 ---------------------------------

 ..
-TODO: Structure this slightly differently (the user knows nothing).
+TODO: Structure this slightly differently (don't assume the user knows anything).
 Show an example of apply_fpga_transformation,
 .. and dedicate subsubsections for transformation types (streaming transformations, memory layout transformations) instead of just simple bullet points.

 Existing SDFGs can be transformed from a generic to an FPGA implementation using graph transformations.